Exhibition

 Her works evolve from long-term engagements, often spanning years, without a predefined question — a process that allows for new perspectives on social inequalities, ecological destruction, and collective memory.
 The exhibition was specifically developed for the architecture of the Kestner Gesellschaft: Mirror installations, sound spaces, and an immersive corridor transform the rooms into an "archive of atmospheres."

-Curated by Natalie Keppler and Alexander Wilmschen, in collaboration with DAAD Artists-in-Berlin Program
+Curated by: Natalie Keppler and Alexander Wilmschen

 Som Supaparinya (b.
 1973 in Chiang Mai) is a multidisciplinary artist working with installation, found objects, photography, and film.
 Her works engage with social history, ecological and political structures, and colonial continuities in Southeast Asia.
 In her video works, rivers and landscapes act as silent witnesses to societal transformation.
 Her artistic practice is documentary, experimental, and often allegorical.
 Som Supaparinya lives and works in Chiang Mai.